 Baker Family Counseling, LLC

-Karen Baluch, LPCC-S, LICDC, LMHC
+Karen Baluch, LPCC-S, LICDC

 Certified EMDR Practitioner